National Memory Institute (Slovakia)

 The National Memory Institute (Ústav pamäti národa) is a Slovak public institution that holds the police records of the fascist Slovak Republic and communist Czechoslovak Socialist Republic regimes that ruled Slovakia during the 20th century.
 The institute also promotes research into these periods of Slovak history and educates the general public of this history.
 It publishes a journal, Pamäť národa, which is currently edited by Róbert Letz.
 The founder of the institute was Ján Langoš, who served as director until his death in a suspicious car crash in 2006.

 History

 The NMI is authorized by act of the National Council of Slovakia No. 553/2002: "Coll. on Disclosure of Documents Regarding the Activity of State Security Authorities from 1939 to 1989 and on founding the Nation's Memory Institute and on Amending Certain Acts".

 The Institute's headquarters has moved frequently, its seventh and current location is 19 Miletičova Street in Bratislava.
 In December 2021 the Institute announced that construction would begin on a new and more permanent location for the institution on Krížna Street in Bratislava.
-The new facility, scheduled to be open by 2026, will include a library and an exposition open to the public.
+The new facility, scheduled to be open by 2026, will include a library and an exhibition open to the public.